westpoint-robotics/wp_turtlebot3/turtlebot3_description/README.md

 ## Running the simulation

-- To run the simulation run the command:
+- To run just the simulation run the command:
   `ros2 launch turtlebot3_sim simulation.launch.py`
+- To run SLAM run these two commands:
+  `ros2 launch turtlebot3_sim simulation.launch.py`
+  `ros2 launch turtlebot3_cartographer cartographer.launch.py`
+- To run Nav2 in the Turtlbot3 World run these two commands:
+  `ros2 launch turtlebot3_sim simulation.launch.py`
+  `ros2 launch turtlebot3_navigation2 navigation2.launch.py`
+  - Then set the robot initial pose in rviz.
+In the simulation the robot is facing up and aligned with the left most obstacles.
+If no changes were made to RVIZ, the robot's initial pose should be facing to the right and aligned with the top row of obstacles.
+  - Navigate to waypoints using RVIZ